zostera/django-icons/docs/settings.rst

 RENDERERS
 ---------

-A mapping of renderer names to paths to Renderer classses.
+A mapping of renderer names to paths to Renderer classes.

 ICONS